-What are you doing on Saturday, February 18th?
+What are you doing on the third Saturday in February?
 If your answer doesn’t involve 9,000 Japanese men in loincloths battling over a pair of lucky sticks, then you might want to make a change of plans.
 Let us explain.

-Saidaiji Eyō, or Saidaiji Hadaka Matsuri (literally, Saidaiji Naked Festival) takes place in Okayama, Japan every third Saturday in February.
-A 500-year old tradition, this incredible event pits 9,000 men against one another in the Saidaiji Temple for the chance to capture one pair of sacred sticks that are said to bring the winner good luck for an entire year.
+Saidaiji Eyō, or Saidaiji Hadaka Matsuri [Saidaiji Naked Festival] takes place in Okayama, Japan, every third Saturday in February.
+A 500-year-old tradition, this incredible event pits 9,000 men against one another in the Saidaiji Temple for the chance to capture one pair of sacred sticks that are said to bring the winner good luck for an entire year.
 The plot twist?
-Held on one of the coldest days of the year in Okayama, the competing men are nearly naked all day, wearing only a traditional fundoshi (loincloth) as they march through the city, purify themselves in cold water, and enter Saidaiji Temple to compete with the crowd for the pair of lucky sticks.
+Held on one of the coldest days of the year in Okayama, the competing men are nearly naked all day, wearing only a traditional fundoshi [loincloth] as they march through the city, purify themselves in cold water, and enter Saidaiji Temple to compete with the crowd for the pair of lucky sticks.

-Hadaka Matsuri (Naked Festivals) are actually fairly common, traditional Japanese festivals that take place around the country all year long.
-For Western thinkers, this concept might raise some eyebrows, but in Japanese culture, wearing a fundoshi (loincloth) is viewed as a pure, simple form of dress for special events and competitions like Saidaiji Eyō.
+Hadaka Matsuri [Naked Festivals] are actually fairly common, traditional Japanese festivals that take place around the country all year long.
+There is the Tamaseseri Festival in January, for example, during which loincloth-clad participants vie for a treasure ball, that grants good luck for the year to the person who lifts it over his head.
+The above image was taken at the annual Tamaseseri Festival in front of the Hakuzaki Palace.
+For Western thinkers, this concept might raise some eyebrows, but in Japanese culture, wearing a fundoshi [loincloth] is viewed as a pure, simple form of dress for special events and competitions like Saidaiji Eyō.

 Of all the Hadaka Matsuri events in Japan, Saidaiji Eyō is one of the most popular, drawing at least 15,000 spectators along with the 9,000 competitors.
 In fact, the entire day is a citywide celebration.
 Earlier in the day, before the late-night competition, women perform taiko drumming and dance for the crowds.
 Schoolboys participate in their own version of the competition, dressing in fundoshi and competing for rice cakes and small treasures.
 And everywhere you turn, the sake and beer is flowing like mud.